HomeNewsWorld Cup 2026 Qualifiers

 The expanded 48-team format brings significant changes:

-• 48 teams divided into 16 groups of three teams each in the group stage
+• 48 teams divided into 12 groups of 4 teams each in the group stage

-• Top two teams from each group advance to Round of 32
+• Top two teams from each group plus 8 best third-place teams advance to Round of 32

 • Increased representation from all confederations